saranshbansal/learn-aws/LAST_MINUTE_TIPS.md

 - You can alert with High-Resolution Alarms, as frequently as 10-second periods.
 - To associate the CMK with an existing log group, you can use the `associate-kms-key` command.
 - By default doesn't track memory utilization metric of instances.
+- When you create an alarm, you specify three settings to enable CloudWatch to evaluate when to change the alarm state:
+  - **Period** is the length of time to evaluate the metric or expression to create each individual data point for an alarm.
+It is expressed in seconds.
+If you choose one minute as the period, there is one datapoint every minute.
+  - **Evaluation Period** is the number of the most recent periods, or data points, to evaluate when determining alarm state.
+  - **Datapoints to Alarm** is the number of data points within the evaluation period that must be breaching to cause the alarm to go to the ALARM state.
+The breaching data points do not have to be consecutive, they just must all be within the last number of data points equal to Evaluation Period.

 ## CloudTrail